jamiewiener119/test-repo/README.md

 I can use simple text formatting to make **bold** or *italicized* text!

 ## Added this new section on a branch
-"Here is some new text I am adding from the terminal to update the README file."